 “It is a truly groundbreaking day for decentralized technology and, by extension, digital rights.
 Almost every day, there are reports of corporations controlling and selling user data on a massive scale, with no regard for providing and protecting fundamental digital rights.
 Against this backdrop, regulation has been the number one topic of conversation and concern for decentralized technology since the birth of token offerings, and we are honored to advance this all-important sector as we work toward a future where violations of user trust are not simply admonished, but impossible.
 By inviting everyone, not just accredited investors, to contribute to Blockstack, we can effectively drive the long-term growth of our vision to build a decentralized computing network that will replace the current, siloed version of the internet with one that is open, fair, and user-controlled.”

 The token offering aims to fuel the growth and improvement of the Blockstack decentralized network, and provide incentives for regular users, investors, and developers to promote a safe, private, and fast next-generation computing network.
 The tokens, called Stacks (STX), may be used, amongst other things, to register digital assets like domain names, inscribe and enact smart contracts, and process transaction fees.

-Blockstack’s decentralized computing network lets developers build secure, privacy-focused applications that can’t be evil – putting users, not corporations, in control of their personal data.
+Blockstack’s decentralized computing network lets developers build secure, privacy-focused applications.
 The Blockstack framework already supports more than 160 decentralized applications, including solutions for blogging, fundraising, and creative collaboration.